poisonedontop/JerryAddons/README.md

+SHORT TUTORIAL:
+ - Download the source code of this repo.
+ - Extract the folder from it.
+ - Type /ct files in the Minecraft chat.
+(Opens ChatTriggers config folder)
+ - Put the folder in the modules folder.
+ - Type /ct reload in the Minecraft chat.
+ - Done!
+The command to open the GUI is /jerry

 🚀 Yo,JerryAddons V2.0 ChatTriggers Module Just Dropped! 🎉

 We’re super pumped to unleash the first edition of JerryAddons!
 The classic mod is still going strong, but now we’ve got a fresh Chat Triggers version for all you tweak-happy players out there!
 The crew's been grinding hard to bring you this epic update, especially ever since people have been giving us positive feedback on our mod!